magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 **Permanent Magnets**

-Magnetic field computations in Magpylib are based on known analytical solutions (formulas) to permanent magnet and current problems.
-For Magpylib we have used the following references:
+Magnetic field computations in Magpylib are based on known analytical solutions (closed form expressions) to permanent magnet and current problems.
+The Magpylib implementations are based on the following literature references:

 - Field of cuboid magnets: \[Yang1999, Engel-Herbert2005, Camacho2013, Cichon2019\]
 - Field of cylindrical magnets: \[Furlani1994, Derby2009, Caciagli2018, Slanovc2021\]